ksu-cs-textbooks/hugo-theme-relearn/data/syllabus/mentalhealth.md

 * [Kansas State University Counseling and Psychological Services](https://www.k-state.edu/counseling/) offers free and confidential services to assist you to meet these challenges.
 * [Lafene Health Center](https://www.k-state.edu/lafene) has specialized nurse practitioners to assist with mental health.
-* [The Office of Student Life](https://www.k-state.edu/studentlife) can direct you to additional resources.
+* The [Division of Academic Success and Student Affairs](https://www.k-state.edu/academic-success-student-affairs/index.html) can direct you to additional resources.
 * [K-State Family Center](https://www.hhs.k-state.edu/familycenter/) offers individual, couple, and family counseling services on a sliding fee scale.
 * [Center for Advocacy, Response, and Education (CARE)](https://www.k-state.edu/care/) provides free and confidential assistance for those in our K-State community who have been victimized by violence.